prisma/prisma1/README.md

-# feature-requests 🏁
+# graphcool
-Request new features and check our roadmap for the next few months

-## Roadmap
+Feature and issue tracker for Graphcool.

-Your feedback is **very helpful**, please share your opinion and thoughts! 🤔 Feature requests are organized in different stages:
+Your feedback is **very helpful**, please share your opinion and thoughts! 🤔

-* `stage/discussing`: Open for discussion 💬
-* `stage/waiting`: Waiting to be implemented ⏲
-* `stage/wip`: Work in progress ⚙️
-* `stage/beta`: Already available in the beta program.
-Reach out in [Slack](https://slack.graph.cool) to learn more! 👩‍🎓
-* `stage/completed`: Done :muscle:

-## +1 a feature request
+## +1 an issue

-If an existing feature request is very important for you, please go ahead and :+1: it or leave a comment.
+If an existing feature request or bug report is very important for you, please go ahead and :+1: it or leave a comment.
 We're always open to reprioritize our roadmap to make sure you're having the best possible DX.

 ## Requesting a new feature